bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/hashcash-and-bit-gold.md

 So sometimes you find the right solution instantly, other times it takes a very long time.
 Whereas with these earlier algorithms, There's a sort of a guaranteed time of how long it takes to find the square root, for example, of two numbers.
 So I suppose you could maybe make it random, but assuming you use a standard algorithm, it'll take a fixed amount of time to find a solution.
-And you might think-

-Speaker 0: 00:17:46
+Speaker 0: 00:17:45

-let me give an analogy that I've used, not in the book, actually, I think, but in an article I wrote earlier, it's kind of the difference between, let's say there's a hundred lottery tickets and one person buys 40 tickets and another buys 60.
+And you might think- let me give an analogy that I've used, not in the book, actually, I think, but in an article I wrote earlier, it's kind of the difference between, let's say there's a hundred lottery tickets and one person buys 40 tickets and another buys 60.
 So now the person that has 60 has more chance to win 60%.
 But the person that bought 40 still has 40% to win as well.
 While if you take, you know, two cyclists and one of them can ride his bike 60 miles an hour and the other 40 miles, then any time they do a race, the one that can cycle 60 miles an hour will just win like every time.